 Andrea recently graduated from the Bachelor of Science (Honours) Environmental Earth Science and Master of Science Biology programs at Laurentian University.
 Andrea is always looking forward to learning new things.
 Besides climate change, she is also interested in soil science, ecology, geography, and geology.

-As a research associate for the Climate Change Adaptation project, Kim has been enjoying listening to elder interviews, learning from Traditional Ecological Knowledge, and meeting people from participating communities.
+As a research associate for the Climate Change Adaptation project, Kim has been enjoying learning from Traditional Ecological Knowledge and meeting people from participating communities.

 Born and raised in Sudbury, Ontario, Kim got her Bachelor of Science in Ecology from the

 University of Toronto in 2003.
 Shortly thereafter, she joined the Co-operative Freshwater Ecology Unit

 where she’s worked for the last 14 years on projects involving benthic invertebrates, zooplankton, and

 lake monitoring.
 In her spare time, she enjoys reading, music, and spending time with her two small children.

 Brittany Rantala-Sykes is primarily working on summarizing Traditional Ecological Knowledge (TEK)

 concerning the environmental changes that have been observed in northern

 communities.
 As a researcher, she pairs these observations with supportive science and with